mbzuai-oryx/ClimateGPT/README.md

 ## :rocket: News
 <hr>

++ Oct-8 : Accepted to Findings of EMNLP 2023

 + May-20 : Our code, models, and pre-processed datasets for English version are released.
 We will release everything related to the Arabic version as well as the technical report soon.